jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/README.md

 <img src="https://github.com/jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/blob/main/docu/Exemplary%20pdf.png" width=50% height=50%>

 1. Drag&Drop (holding ctrl+shift to get a link to the pdf, not a file copy) a pdf file into your mindmap.
 2. Execute the script "H2a Freeplane" (e.g. by hotkey "alt+h").
 Running the script for the first time might take several seconds, because it appears to be compiled.
+When you run a script for the first time, a warning may appear as script execution can be a security concern.
+If in question, look through the code or execute it partially.
 3. Now the mindmap should list all annotations as child nodes to the pdf-file and the content field of each annotation in the pdf should contain the extracted content.

 <img src="https://github.com/jfriedlein/h2aFreeplane_pdf-highlightedText_to_Freeplane_synch/blob/main/docu/Exemplary%20pdf%20with%20loaded%20annotations.png" width=50% height=50%>